-Join us at the 11th Annual JoAnn Pike Humanitarian Award Dinner honoring Bangor Savings Bank on Thursday, March 22, 2018 at 5:30pm.
-The dinner is hosted at Good Shepherd Food Bank’s warehouse in Hampden.
+Join us at the 12th Annual JoAnn Pike Humanitarian Award Dinner honoring NEWS CENTER Maine on Thursday, April 4, 2019 at 5:30pm.
+The dinner is hosted at Good Shepherd Food Bank’s Auburn Distribution Center.

 Each year Good Shepherd Food Bank has the distinct honor of selecting the JoAnn Pike Humanitarian Award recipient and presenting the award at our annual Humanitarian Dinner.
 The award is named after our founder JoAnn Pike, who started a food bank in her home in 1981 to provide food for her neighbors in need.
 It is because of JoAnn’s remarkable dedication and passion to serve others that the Good Shepherd Food Bank has grown from serving a few neighbors, to now distributing 25 million pounds of food annually throughout the entire state.